How to increase profits and reduce rents

 As an online letting agency, here's how we're making a difference:

-• We champion the cause of property licenses in Bristol, which expands housing options for sharers, as discussed above.
+- We champion the cause of property licences in Bristol, which expands housing options for sharers, as discussed above.
 For instance, converting a 2nd reception into a room.

 The outcome?
 Landlords can breathe easy again and enjoy steady incomes, whilst fostering a thriving market that benefits tenants with lower individual rents.
 It's a symphony of success, attracting more landlords onto the market and making more properties available to tenants.
 An unequivocal win-win for Bristol.